By Rev. Robert Fleischmann, National Director, Christian Life Resources

 The limitation of children’s rights is not because they are deemed an inferior form of life.
 Rather, the rights of children are limited for their personal protection and well-being.
 A child lacks the reasoning skills to make consistently good choices that are more apt to come with age, learning, and experience.

-Evidence of this is seen in the illegality of parents and/or guardians to abuse, assault, or kill their children.
+Evidence of this is seen in the illegality of parents and/or guardians abusing, assaulting, or killing their children.
 They may not neglect them.
 In fact, in some places, berating them is a punishable offense.
 Limiting the rights of children is designed to protect them.

 We see this extended to adults who are cognitively impaired.
 If someone is severely cognitively impaired to the point that they are inclined to harm themselves, the state may act to prevent them from doing so.

 Note the disposition towards lives with lesser rights is still a disposition to protect them.

 There are limits on what we do when lives are at stake.
 Regulations on substance abuse would be a good example.
 Bullying or goading people into suicide is another example.

 Some argue the choices we make with regard to our own bodies are victimless decisions.
 The logic fails because of our social environment.
 Every decision we make concerning our bodies impacts others to a larger or smaller degree.
 People cannot run around their subdivision naked nor defecate on their neighbors’ properties.
 One cannot use illegal drugs because they are harmful and such use creates a social environment that is not good for society as a whole.

 The weakness of the “my body, my choice” argument is that we are not alone.
 Even if we do not want to discuss life growing in the womb, each person lives out a social experience.
 Decisions made about our own bodies are never just about our own bodies.
 They are seen, heard, and experienced in a social setting that involves spouses, friends, partners, neighbors, family members, and coworkers.